-Arvind Subramanian is a senior fellow (on leave) at the Center for Global Development.
+Arvind Subramanian is a distinguished non-resident fellow at the Center for Global Development.
 He is the chief economic advisor to the government of India.

 Greenprint: A New Approach to Cooperation on Climate Change, written with Aaditya Mattoo, was published by CGD in 2012; Eclipse: Living in the Shadow of China's Economic Dominance was published in September 2011.
 Foreign Policy named him one of the world's top 100 global thinkers in 2011.
 India Today magazine named him one of India’s top 35 “Masters of the Mind” over the last 35 years.